wxt-dev/wxt/docs/guide/resources/faq.md

 ## My content script UI looks different on certain websites

-If your `createShadowRootUi` looks correct on most sites but appears at the wrong size on others (e.g., Reddit), That's because `rem` unit is relative to the `<html>` element's `font-size`, which lives outside the Shadow DOM.
+If your `createShadowRootUi` looks correct on most sites but appears at the wrong size on others (e.g., Reddit), it's because `rem` unit is relative to the `<html>` element's `font-size`, which lives outside the Shadow DOM.
 When a website overrides it, your UI scales incorrectly.

 The fix is to convert `rem` units to `px` at build time using [`postcss-rem-to-responsive-pixel`](https://www.npmjs.com/package/postcss-rem-to-responsive-pixel).
 This eliminates the dependency on the host page's root font-size.